memri/pod/docs/HTTP_API.md

 As a first step of the 2021-03 Pod rewrite, only the above properties are supported.
 In the future, any item properties will be available.

+If `_limit` is specified, response will include the first `_limit` number of items from the database, plus also all other items with exactly the same `dateServerModified` as the last one.

 The properties of `"[[edges]]"` and `"~[[edges]]"` are ["magic constants"](https://en.wikipedia.org/wiki/Magic_number_(programming)) for now.